-Fact is, taste is a complex result of your biological make-up, how hungry you are, your perceptions and expectations of food, the environment you eat it in (even noise can affect how you perceive food to taste like; just use your Googlefu) and probably a million other things I’m not going to bother to type.
+Taste is a complex perception based on your biological make-up, how hungry you are, your pre-existing ideas and expectations of food, the environment you eat it in and probably a million other things.

-Another reason is that different chefs have preferences for how their rendition of a dish is.
-A chilli sauce in this stall might tastes more citrusy from more lime, or having a mixture of different citrus fruits or specific fruits from a certain region.
+Another reason is that different chefs have preferences for their rendition of a dish.
+A chill sauce in this stall might tastes more citrusy, or having a mixture of different fruits from a certain region.
 Another might kick up the spice level.
 Does this mean that one is better than the other?

 Of course, there are certain standards that make food taste better.
 Unless the dish calls for it, fresh ingredients will almost always make it taste better.
 Proper portion and balance of the meal makes eating more enjoyable, and a lot healthier.
 In the end, food that is prepared with thought and done with good intentions for its consumer tastes good and is enjoyable to eat.
 My role here can only be to describe the food and hope that you use that as a judgement as to whether the food will taste good to you.

 There’s really no max rating for this, because perhaps yesterday time travel will be invented and there will be food good enough for me to travel to Planet Nine beyond the Kuiper Belt.
 But for now, I will settle with my Earthling measurements.